snowplow/snowplowanalytics.com/_posts/2018-12-18-debugging-bad-rows-on-gcp/index.md

 #### Exploring further

-I've already mentioned our guide to setting up a bad rows monitoring dashboard in Data Studio.
-As I mentioned, using SQL to get at the data is an option, but not likely a fruitful one.
+I've already mentioned our upcoming guide to setting up a bad rows monitoring dashboard in Data Studio.
+As stated, using SQL to get at the data is an option, but not likely a fruitful one.
 Another option is to define a JavaScript User-Defined Function to extract and output the relevant data from the line.

+Make sure you [sign up for our newsletter][newsletter] to get emailed about our upcoming posts on working with Snowplow data in GCP.